Camera Intrinsics

 Projecting 3D points to a 2D image plane

-When projecting Zivid point clouds onto a 2D image plane, using estimated intrinsics will result in smaller re-projection errors than using hard-coded intrinsics.
-However, keep in mind that using our correction filters, e.g. Gaussian Smoothing and Contrast Distortion Filter will result in higher re-projection errors.
+This will result in smaller re-projection errors than using hard-coded intrinsics.
+However, keep in mind that using our correction filters, e.g. Gaussian Smoothing and Contrast Distortion Filter will increase re-projection errors.
 When using estimated intrinsics on a point cloud captured without correction filters, less than 1 pixel of re-projection error is expected.
 When using correction filters, the re-projection errors will be larger for the significantly corrected points.
 However, for most points, there should be less than 1 pixel re-projection error.

 Downsampled or Subsampled 2D

-When you subsample the 2D data you get direct 1-to-1 mapping between 2D and 3D from Monochrome Capture.
+When you sub-/downsample the 2D data you can regain the direct 1-to-1 mapping between 2D and 3D, see Sampling (3D).

-Now consider downsampling a full-resolution 2D image.
-It is important to understand which pixels are used to generate the downsampled pixels.
+When downsampling a full-resolution 2D image it is important to understand which pixels are used to generate the downsampled pixels.
 If you use pixels symmetrically around the wanted pixel, then the averaged pixel should land on the pixel location that corresponds to the 3D data.
 This corresponds best with intrinsics that the SDK provides.

 Estimating 3D pose from a 2D image

-Let’s assume you are estimating a 3D pose of an object from a 2D image, e.g., using solvePnP() in OpenCV.
 Compared to hard-coded camera intrinsics, the intrinsics estimated from the point cloud will provide better results.
-However, we do not recommend estimating a pose from a 2D image, as it is possible to estimate the pose more accurately directly from the point cloud.
+However, we rather recommend estimating the pose directly from the point cloud as this will be more accurate.

 2D image processing algorithms